ph13t0n/ha-split-flap-card/docs/STANDING_CONTEXT.md

 5. Do not remove existing themes unless explicitly planned.
 6. Prefer additive changes over destructive changes.
 7. Document new options in README.
-8. Test syntax before release.
+8. Update CHANGELOG.md when user-facing changes are made.
+9. Update package.json version when releasing.
-9. Keep the visual goal aligned with the mechanical split-flap reference.
+10. Keep the visual goal aligned with the mechanical split-flap reference.

 ## Local and GitHub workflow